Sanix-Darker/sanixdk.xyz/content/blogs/how-i-fixed-git-reflog.md

 Okay okay, this is a rage bait title... sorry all, my apologies Mr Linus.

 What I mean by "fixed" is more like a "small add-on" I made for myself.
 Don't get me wrong,
 Git is perfect...
 Git is beautiful...

-BUT, git reflog is... granular... like too much granular (wink reflog...), to the point of pain sometimes... and cognitive complexity.
+BUT, git reflog is... granular... like too much granular, to the point of pain sometimes... and cognitive complexity.

 ### MY ACTUAL PROBLEM